MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

             cc[3] = 3;  //Boom!
 Only caught with -fsanitize=address
 ```

-Padding and alignment is platform dependent.
-It's a function of the CRT used on the Windows operating system and whether the target is x86, or amd64.
-Padding and alignment will also be different on Linux and macOS.

-## Error Reporting

-Executables produced with -fsanitize=address can produce three (3) different types of error reports:

-- Command line
-- IDE display
-- Snapshot file

-For all the different types of errors, jump to the [catalogue](#Error-types) of error types below.

 ### Command line - error reporting ###

 If you run from the command line then your binary will emit formatted text reports to the screen.
 Consider the over layed, red boxes which high light four (4) key pieces of information from the error in the _alloca example.